 Emory, he served as class president, president of Phi Delta Theta, captain of the varsity soccer team, and a member of Omicron Delta Kappa Honor Society.
 From 1965 through 1993, Mr. Coppedge practiced law in Dalton, Georgia with Mitchell, Coppedge, Wester, Bisson & Miller.
 In 1993, Mr. Coppedge formed a new law firm.

-Formerly, Mr. Coppedge was appointed by the Governor to serve on the Georgia Crime Commission and the Advisory Board of the Georgia State Board of Workers Compensation.
+Formerly, Mr. Coppedge was appointed by the Governor Jimmy Carter to serve on the Georgia Crime Commission and the Advisory Board of the Georgia State Board of Workers Compensation.
 Warren has served as Deputy Assistant Attorney General of the State of Georgia, assigned to the Department of Transportation.
 He served on the Governor's Crime Commission, and currently serves as a member of the State Bar of Georgia Evidence Study Committee formulating recommendations to the Legislature on matters of evidence.

 Warren is a member of the Conasauga Bar Association and the State Bar of Georgia.
 Mr. Coppedge maintains a very active trial and appellate practice, and holds the distinction of having successfully appeared before the United State Supreme Court.
-He remains active in the field of legal education and has lectured at numerous litigation seminars.
+He has been active in the field of legal education and has lectured at numerous litigation seminars.
 He has periodically served as a Special Master appointed by the Supreme Court of Georgia to hear legal discipline matters.

 The Coppedges are active in the First United Methodist Church of Dalton, where Mr. Coppedge has been lay leader and a Sunday School teacher.
 He has served on the Committee for Finance and Administration of the North Georgia Conference of the United Methodist Church.
 Mr. Coppedge is also a member of the Kiwanis Club of Dalton, where he has served as President and Lieutenant Governor.
 He has been President of the Dalton-Whitfield Chamber of Commerce.
 He is a member of the Gridiron Society, and has been involved in many other civic, educational and cultural endeavors.